 7. Not Having Proper Systems In Place

 Are you trying to carry too much weight of your business on your shoulders?
 An easy way to know is if you are actually enjoying life outside of your real estate world.
 If not, you need to look into other systems that you can put to work for you, freeing up some of your time and allowing you to engage with life again!
-Some systems include real estate CRMs, dialers, assistants, transaction managers, auto-responders, and drip-campaigns.
+Some systems include real estate CRMs, dialers, assistants, transaction managers, auto-responders, and drip-campaigns and most importantly providers of financing.
 Hopefully you already have some of these systems in place, but if not, choose one to begin with and get going!

 8. Not Leveraging Your Team

 Beginning team leaders are often times not leveraging their team like they should.
 Part of setting expectations of your team is determining which agent each lead will belong to after the transaction closes.
 Letting your agents know beforehand that any leads that they close will still belong to you after the transaction closes is important for you to build your client database.
 Statistically, first-time or move-up homebuyers will move every three to seven years.
 Keeping in touch with these clients throughout the years, via email or phone call, as well as creating a great buying experience for each client, will make sure that you will be hearing from them again once they are ready to move.
 Maintain a bigger piece of your pie.
 Leverage your team for your benefit.